Indonesia regulators no stiff test for Bumi Resources

 While Indonesia's Capital Market and Financial Institution Supervisory Agency - known as Bapepam-LK - is responsible for supervising any probe into the finances at PT Bumi Resources (BUMI.JK), it lacks the teeth needed to force Asia's biggest thermal coal exporter into action.

 "There tends to be weak enforcement of capital markets rules in Indonesia, so the direct regulatory impact will probably be limited," said Kevin O'Rourke, an independent risk consultant in Jakarta.
-Sarjito, head of Bapepam's investigation bureau, said he had not yet received anything on the matter from Bumi.
+Sarjito, head of Bapepam's investigation bureau, said his agency had not yet received anything on the matter from Bumi.

-That suggests a slow start to the probe launched by Bumi Plc into potential irregularities in more than $500 million of funds at its Indonesian subsidiaries, which could reinforce growing uncertainty over its stock after a 25 percent tumble on Monday.
+That suggests a slow start to the probe launched by Bumi Plc into potential irregularities in more than $500 million of funds at its Indonesian subsidiaries, which could reinforce growing uncertainty over its troubled stock, which tumbled 25 percent on Monday.

-If the probe extends to loans to related parties as well as development funds, the sum in question could total $1.1 billion, said a source familiar with the investigation.

 Analysts at UBS still expect more selling pressure.
 "We worry about Bumi's ability to meet interest cost obligations over the next 12-18 months," they said in a client note.
 Nomura analyst Patrick Jones downgraded the stock to 'reduce', noting challenges in servicing Bumi Resources' $4.1 billion gross debt.